-Depending on the root gap and face dimensions and the rod size, the amperage might be 10-20% lower than usual for open-root welds.
+Depending on the root gap and face dimensions and the rod size, you set the amperage 10-20% lower than usual for open-root welds.
 By doing so, you avoid blowing through the metal.
 Any additional passes need the typical amperage for the rod.

 Joints with tight fit-ups need higher amperage, and those with very wide or uneven fit-ups need lower amperage.

-Modern inverter welders support a function called arc-force or dig.
-When you set a high value to arc-force, the welding power supply will increase the amperage if the arc length shortens.
+Modern inverter welders support a function called arc force or dig.
+When you set a high arc force, the power supply will increase the amperage if the arc length shortens.

 Arc-force is beneficial because it will prevent the rod from sticking to the base metal if you push the rod into the joint.

 However, using arc force is like you are welding with higher amperage.
-So if you set a high value to arc-force, you want to consider it when selecting your rod’s amperage.
+So if you set a high value, you want to consider it when selecting your rod’s amperage.